Bumblebee And NVidia Display applet (BAND)

 - Add symbolic link from UUID folder to applet folder so it is displayed on latest spices web site.

-- Add check that bumblebee daemon is installed.
+- Add initial check that bumblebee daemon is installed.

 Major changes to support vertical panels and to use icons instead of text to harmonise with other cinnamon applets.